raysan5/raylib/SPONSORS.md

-The following people has contributed with a generous donation to raylib project.
+The following people has contributed with a generous donation to the raylib project.

 ## 🥇 Gold Contributors